 With extensive scientific and anecdotal evidence touting its benefits, tinctures of CBD oil sold out within hours.
 This situation has created an opportunity for hemp-derived products.
 According to the Cannabis Act (which governs hemp as well as cannabis), retailers can sell hemp oil, provided it contains less than 0.3% THC.

 In recent times, they’ve benefited from an increase in demand for full-spectrum CBD oil according to CBD Oil Guide, a leading Canadian buyer’s guide.
 Consumers have found that isolate, the purest CBD oil available in Canada isn’t the best choice in treating certain conditions.
 Those suffering from anxiety and similar disorders still almost exclusively choose pure CBD products though.

-For Canadians to benefit from this, though, we need the government to expand availability of full-spectrum CBD oil.
-We can achieve this goal through amendment to the Cannabis Act.
+For Canadians to benefit from this, though, we need the government to expand the availability of full-spectrum CBD oil.
+We can achieve this goal through an amendment to the Cannabis Act.
 By expanding the pool of retailers, the inclusion of CBD in natural health products, and allowing the importation of non-scientific CBD, these goals can be achieved.

 CBD Still Not Allowed for Animal/Pet Products

 When it comes to our furry friends, CBD scientific knowledge is still relatively thin.
-Because of this, the federal government have not permitted the creation of CBD products for pets and animals.
+Because of this, the federal government has not permitted the creation of CBD products for pets and animals.
 They’ve done this out of an abundance of caution – no political party wants to kill Fido or Socks accidentally.